I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 As an example, take a look at the variant keywords GSC found for our homepage:

 Using GSC will give you clear visibility into all the keywords driving traffic to your page.
-You’ll see the impressions they generate, their average position, clicks, and click-through rate.
-Inspect each of your landing pages and make note of all pertinent metrics.
+You’ll see the impressions they generate, their average position, clicks and click-through rate.
+Inspect each of your landing pages and make note of all pertinent metrics in order for each keyword choice to be truly effective for your website.

 This adds an interesting wrinkle: “Content Creation” didn’t show up on our SEO tools’ radars, yet there it is, driving a respectable number of clicks.
 Furthermore, I ran the keyword through my paid tool and learned that it has the highest search volume out of all the available options.

 You now have all the data you need to start making informed decisions.
 This entire exercise is done to give you a level set so that you’re not firing blindly at “new” keywords.
-Based on what you find, you may even be able to minimize the amount of keyword research you have to do.
+Based on what you find, you may even be able to minimize the amount of keyword research you have to do in the next steps of the keyword discovery process.

 This is where you really get to have fun.
 Few parts of the keyword research process call for creativity, so for those of you less mathematically inclined, eat your hearts out: New keyword ideation was made for you.